 Who can blame them?

 Blogging takes up a lot more time than expected.
-It’s also hard to think of ideas to write about.
+It’s also hard to think of business blogging ideas.

-But if you want to grow your business, blogging is something you’ll have to be prepared for.
+But if you want to grow your business, blogging will have to be part of your marketing agenda.
+It’s something you’ll have to be prepared for.

 I mean, we’ve invested valuable resources into developing a beautiful website.
 And we’ve gone to great lengths to craft compelling copy to populate it with.
 But where are the visitors?
 How can you drive traffic to your website?